python3statement/python3statement.github.io/_practicalities/intro.md

 your system to try to upgrade to non-compatible versions of Python packages even if these are marked as non-compatible.

-Make as many other _users_ as possible to install pip >=9.0, for the transition, it is the slowest part of the ecosystem to update, and is the only piece that concern all all installations.
+Help as many other _users_ as possible to install pip >=9.0, for the transition, it is the slowest part of the ecosystem to update, and is the only piece that concerns all installations:

+    pip install --upgrade setuptools pip

 ## Setuptools